What are the criteria for selecting a writing assistant technology for those with dyslexia?

-What features/ capabilities are most important?
+Which features/capabilities are the most important?

 How do I review and grade different writing assistant packages?

-1. Choose your own text samples
+1. Choose your own text samples.

 Test the dyslexia software with your own text samples.
 The solution needs to assist your writing, so collect samples of typical text written by you or your targeted user group, and test these text samples.

-2. Use text samples from multiple sources
+2. Use text samples from multiple sources.

 3. Don’t use any published text samples in your reviewing.